Can I Use Niacinamide After An AHA/BHA Peel?

 Can Niacinamide Be Applied After AHA/BHA Peels?

-There are so many skincare hero ingredients that are constantly getting buzz and major product highlights in the skincare world.
 The newest, buzziest ingredients are always changing as innovative formulas are continuing to be developed and discovered.

-With all the chatter that surrounds some of these hero ingredients, it may seem like we need to add everything into our own skincare routine at once in order to take full advantage of each ingredient’s benefits.
+It may seem like we need to add everything into our own skincare routine at once in order to take full advantage of each ingredient’s benefits.

-As tempting as it may be to overhaul your entire routine to include each ingredient, there are certain products that work well together, while others do not, and it is important to research and understand the do’s and don’ts before altering your routine completely.
+There are certain products that work well together, while others do not, and it is important to research and understand the dos and don’ts before altering your routine completely.

-So, do niacinamide and AHA/BHA peels mix?
-Essentially, yes, niacinamide can be used after and AHA/BHA peel.
+Essentially, yes, niacinamide can be used after an AHA/BHA peel.
 However, AHAs, BHAs, and niacinamide generally target the same concerns and are all potent ingredients.

 If you are not used to incorporating either AHAs, BHAs, or Niacinamide in your skincare routine, it could cause some added sensitivity or irritation if used all at once.

-The best ways to use niacinamide, like The Ordinary’s Niacinamide 10% + Zinc 1% serum, is to work into the skin after washing away the AHA/BHA chemical peel and waiting for about 30 minutes or so.
+The best ways to use niacinamide, like The Ordinary’s Niacinamide 10% + Zinc 1% serum, is to work it into the skin after washing away the AHA/BHA chemical peel and waiting for about 30 minutes or so.

-The waiting period allows the affects of the peeling solution to be absorbed and the skin is able to calm itself down.
 It also allows the niacinamide serum to have the chance to be thoroughly absorbed into the skin to enhance the skin benefits.

 If your skin is more on the sensitive side already, or if your skin typically isn’t used to these types of ingredients, it helps to alter the days or times when you use the products.